-There's so much information out there about tobacco prevention - health effects, environmental consequences, tobacco marketing practices, etc. - it can be hard to know where to start.
-Say What! is here to help!
+With so much information available about tobacco prevention like health effects, environmental consequences, and tobacco marketing practices, it can be hard to know where to start.
+Well, Say What! is here to help!

-You can also connect with some of our partners' websites that offer even more information and resources on tobacco prevention and control.
+You can also connect with some of our partners' websites, which offer even more information and resources on tobacco prevention and control!

-Say What! webinars are free to attend and are also archived for adults to access at their convenience.
+Say What! webinars are free to attend and are archived to access at your convenience.
 Click here for information on upcoming webinars and archived recordings.

 Get the word out!

 Is your youth group hosting an event?
 Do they want your local radio station, newspaper, or news station to attend?
 What about matching Say What! shirts and gear?
 Check out a few of our templates to help your youth group get the word out about your upcoming projects or events and then create some Say What! gear to represent the movement.

 This program informs and educates teachers, parents and health professionals in the school/after-school setting to equip 6th, 7th and 8th graders with knowledge and skills so that they can make more informed decisions about the use of e-cigarettes and vaping.

 (Bilingual online tobacco prevention and cessation tool - middle and high school youth)